telerik/winforms-docs/cloud-integration/aws/connect-to-data-in-the-cloud/dynamodb.md

 ````

->note If you do not have a AWS account in Visual Studio please check the [Getting Started]({%slug cloud-services/aws/getting-started%}) article.
+>tip If you do not have a AWS account in Visual Studio please check the [Getting Started]({%slug cloud-services/aws/getting-started%}) article.

 ## Step 3: Create the AWS manager class